RunestoneInteractive/RunestoneServer/source/SortSearch/sorting.rst

 :math:`O(n^{2})`.
 By changing the increment, for example using :math:`2^{k}-1` (1, 3, 7, 15, 31, and so on), a shell sort can perform
 at :math:`O(n^{\frac {3}{2}})`.

+.. admonition:: Self Check

+   .. mchoicemf:: question_sort_4
+      :correct:
+      :answer_a: [5, 3, 8, 7, 16, 19, 9, 17, 20, 12]
+      :answer_b: [3, 7, 5, 8, 9, 12, 19, 16, 20, 17]
+      :answer_c: [3, 5, 7, 8, 9, 12, 16, 17, 19, 20]
+      :answer_d: [5, 16, 20, 3, 8, 12, 9, 17, 20, 7]
+      :feedback_a:  Each group of numbers represented by index positions 3 apart are sorted correctly.
+      :feedback_b:  This solution is for a gap size of two.
+      :feedback_c: This is list completely sorted, you have gone too far.
+      :feedback_d: The gap size of three indicates that the group represented by every third number e.g. 0, 3, 6, 9  and 1, 4, 7 and 2, 5, 8 are sorted not groups of 3.
+      :iscode:

+      Given the following list of numbers:  [5, 16, 20, 12, 3, 8, 9, 17, 19, 7]
+      Which answer illustrates the contents of the list after all swapping is complete for a gap size of 3?

 The Merge Sort
 ~~~~~~~~~~~~~~